vittoriocasula/FSM_Project/README.md

 # FSM_Project
-Foundation of Statistical Modelling @ MSc in Artificial Intelligence
+This repository contains the report expected for the Foundation of Statistical Modelling course of the Master’s Degree in Artificial Intelligence of the University of Florence.

+The report contains both code and comments experiments.